Seasons-of-Rust/SoR-Lab-5/README.md

 file has been added to the `.gitignore` file, so it won't show up when you go to commit your work.

+Also note, when running your program with `cargo run`, make sure you're doing it from the root of the project, and you're not in the `space-agency` directory.
+This is because the program will look for the `candidates.txt` file in the same folder you're in, and it won't find it if you're in the `space-agency` directory.

 The file that generates the candidates is part of the `personnel` crate.
 You don't need to make any changes to it, but feel free to [take a look at it here](personnel/examples/generate-candidates.rs).